pilotmoon/PopClip-Extensions/README.md

     extensions/           -- Distributable versions of the extensions (zipped, with `.popclipextz` extension) source/               -- Source files for the extensions.
 The directories are left without the `.popclipext` extension, for easier editing.
-    README.md             -- This repository contains the documentation for making your own extensions LICENSE               -- MIT License text.
+    README.md             -- This documentation.
+    LICENSE               -- MIT License text.
-    Index.plist           -- The main page is auto-generated from this repository, using Index.plist to specify the contents.
+    Index.plist           -- The main page is auto-generated using Index.plist to specify the contents.

 ## License